CJ Fulton: Charleston Cougars

 Fulton transferred to the Charleston Cougars in Charleston, South Carolina for his junior year.
 His 4.1 points and 4.1 assists per game helped the 2023–24 Cougars reach the NCAA Tournament for the second year in a row, while he led the nation with a 4.1 to 1.0 assist-to-turnover ratio.
 Fulton averaged 7.8 points and a career-high 6.5 assists per game during his senior season, once again leading the nation with a 5.0 to 1.0 assist-to-turnover ratio and earning a spot on the All-CAA Third Team.
-Fulton dished out his 500th career assist during an 87-85 victory over Northeastern on January 18, 2025, and would later earn his 600th during the penultimate game of the season.
+Fulton dished out his 500th career assist during an 87-85 victory over Northeastern on 18 January 2025, and would later earn his 600th during the penultimate game of the season.
 He graduated with the program records for most career assists per game (5.3) and the highest career assist percentage (30.2) in Charleston basketball history.

 During four years of collegiate basketball Fulton played under five different head coaches; Fran O'Hanlon, Mike Jordan, and Mike McGarvey at Lafayette, along with Pat Kelsey and Chris Mack at Charleston.

 Professional career

-Iowa Wolves (2025–present)
+Iowa Wolves (2025–2026)

 After going undrafted in the 2025 NBA draft, Fulton joined the Minnesota Timberwolves for the 2025 NBA Summer League.
-On September 24, 2025, Fulton signed an Exhibit 10 contract to play for the Timberwolves or their G League affiliate, the Iowa Wolves.
+On 24 September 2025, he signed an Exhibit 10 contract to play for the Timberwolves or their G League affiliate, the Iowa Wolves.
 He became the first player developed in Ireland, and the second born in Ireland, to sign a contract with an NBA team.
-On November 6, 2025, Fulton was named to the Iowa Wolves opening night roster.
+On 6 November 2025, Fulton was named to the Iowa Wolves opening night roster.
+He averaged 2.2 points, 1.2 assists, and 0.9 rebounds across 18 games off of the bench.

+Kangoeroes Basket Mechelen (2026–present)

+On July 2, 2026, Fulton signed with Kangoeroes Basket Mechelen of the BNXT League.

 National team career

-Fulton also played for Ireland's National U16 Team at the 2017 and 2018 FIBA U16 European Championships, as well as the National U18 Team at the 2019 FIBA U18 European Championship.
-He made his official National Team debut during the 2021 FIBA European Championship for Small Countries, where he averaged 4.5 points and 3.5 assists to help Ireland win the gold medal.
+Fulton represented Ireland's U16 national team at the 2017 and 2018 FIBA U16 European Championships, as well as the U18 national team at the 2019 FIBA U18 European Championship.
+He made his official senior national team debut during the 2021 FIBA European Championship for Small Countries, where he averaged 4.5 points and 3.5 assists to help Ireland win the gold medal.